FreshRSS/FreshRSS/docs/en/developers/01_First_steps.md

 # Coding style

-If you want to contribute to the source code, it is important to follow the project coding style.
-The actual code does not follow it throughout the project, but every time we have an opportunity, we should fix it.
+If you want to contribute to the source code, it's important to follow the project's coding style.
+The actual code doesn't always follow it throughout the project, but we should fix it every time an opportunity presents itself.

-Contributions which do not follow the coding style will be rejected as long as the coding style is not fixed.
+Contributions which don't follow the coding style will be rejected as long as the coding style is not fixed.

-## Spaces, tabs and white spaces
+## Spaces, tabs and other whitespace characters

 ### Indentation
 Code indentation must use tabs.